Becoming an Australian citizen is one of the most important decisions you can make.

 8.00pm - Congratulations and welcome by official guests

 8.20pm - Refreshments

 Your citizenship certificate

 It is an offence to deface or alter this document.
 You must not write on it, laminate it or change any details on it.
-You should notify the department if your certificate is lost or stolen.
+You should notify the Department of Immigration and Border Protection if your certificate is lost or stolen.